thebrain85/numerauto/README.md

 Ideally, the handler should clean up memory in `on_new_tournament_data` to prevent memory being used while the daemon is idle and waiting for the next round.

+## Persistent state: state.pickle

+Numerauto stores a persistent state in the `state.pickle` file in the directory from which the daemon is being run.
+By default, the Numerauto daemon stores the last round number that was processed (`last_round_processed`) and the last round number on which training was performed (`last_round_trained`).
+You can force the system to reprocess and retrain by stopping the daemon and removing the state.pickle file.

+Custom event handlers can store persistent information in the `persistent_state` dictionary of the Numerauto instance.